Although it usually only happens from time to time, travel disruption can be a stressful, scary, and often expensive experience.

-Flight disruptions can occur out of the blue, strike action can last for days and stormy weather could mean your cruise of a lifetime is quite literally left at sea.
+Flight disruptions can occur unexpectedly, strike action can last for days, and stormy weather could mean your cruise of a lifetime is quite literally left at sea.

 It’s important in these situations to know how best to deal with the situation, and what you could be entitled to as a result of travel disruption.